-The AEL Practitioner will work with parents to select a high quality and accessible local kindergarten program for their child, and support the parents and their child throughout the year to attend kindergarten.
-This may include visiting kindergartens or orientation days with the parent, supporting the child’s enrolment in kindergarten.
+The AEL Practitioner will work with parents to select an accessible local kindergarten program for their child, and support the parents and their child throughout the year to attend kindergarten.
+This can be in a stand-alone kindergarten, or in kindergarten programs delivered in long day care centres.
+It may also include visiting kindergartens or orientation days with the parent and supporting the child’s enrolment in kindergarten.

 The AEL Practitioner will support parents by: